 - These maps are updated twice a day at approximately 6 am and 6 pm during the fire season.
 These maps may not reflect the latest official forecasts which can be updated at any time.
-Always use these maps together with the Bureau's warnings and weather forecasts and with Fire Danger Ratings issued by the Bureau of Meteorology.
+Always use these maps together with the Bureau's warnings and weather forecasts and with Fire Danger Ratings issued by the fire authority.
 These maps are not available outside the fire season.

 - The calculated FDI values are based on representative values of wind speed, temperature, humidity and fuel conditions for each 3 km grid square and do not take into account more local variations in topography and fuels.
 Local variations in elevation, slope, and aspect may cause the FDI values at a point location to be different from the values indicated by these graphical forecasts.
 These differences may also result in significant differences between the observed rates of spread of fires and the rates of spread calculated from these FDI forecasts.